Speech Issues Common in Premature Babies

 Keep track of the major speech milestones for your child’s age group, and make sure to add a few months to account for your baby being premature.

-A child’s first words are usually said between 14 and 20 months, and by two they can usually construct two word sentences.
+A child’s first words are usually said by their first birthday, and by two they can usually construct two word sentences.

-While all children develop differently, if you’re worried your child isn’t hitting the usual milestones, it’s great to get speech therapists involved early on.
+While all children develop differently, you may be worried your child isn’t hitting the usual milestone.

 1. Hearing Loss